 ($36,000 + (2 x $24,000)) x 25 = $2.1 million

 Of course, this is not a comprehensive approach, a bulletproof equation, or a magic number.
 It doesn’t consider any investment gains or losses you’ll experience, nor does it include the impact of inflation.
 I didn’t even mention the inclusion of social security benefits or any passive income you’ll add to your wealth during retirement.

 But, it will give you a number to work with and work around.
-If your budget numbers are realistic, you’ll have a fairly accurate calculation of how much you’ll need to be independently wealthy in retirement.
+If your future spending plan is realistic, you’ll have a fairly accurate calculation of how much you’ll need to be independently wealthy in retirement.

 How do you know if you’re independently wealthy?

 Reaching independent wealth takes diligence and patience (more on this later).
 If you’ve been working toward this goal for several years, you may be too focused on making continued progress and not realize how close you are.